MHassan47/Realty/README.md

 # Realty

-A mobile real estate app where users can login, search, filter, save postings as well as message property owners.
+A real estate app where users can login, search, filter, save postings as well as message property owners.
 All backend data is stored on Google Firestore Cloud database

 ## Tech Stack